HOMEMADE BENCH TOP MILLING MACHINE

 ALIGNMENT AND FINAL ADJUSTMENTS

-When installing the table assembly, first thread one of the stud nuts all the way to the upper limit, raise the plate and fix it in the raised position using the second nut from below.
+Before installing the table assembly, thread one of the stud nuts all the way to the upper limit, raise the plate and fix it in the raised position using the second nut from below.
 Now you are ready to slot in the table.
 Once in, the full range of thread is available for clamping pressure adjustment.
 Leveling of this plate is achieved by clamping the plate between the 4 nuts once the correct level and sufficient pre-load is set.

 In this example, the plate has had a number of spot holes drilled and one through hole for oil to pass through from the top and lubricate the back sliding surfaces of the table.